nativelibs4java/Scalaxy/JSON/README.md

 // Runtime improvements will come in 2.11 using https://issues.scala-lang.org/browse/SI-5903.
 val json"{ x: $x, y: $y }" = obj
 ```

+# Features

+- `json` string interpolation that is macro-expanded (type-safe and with no runtime parsing)
+- `json` string interpolation extractor
+- Smart error reporting for `json` string interpolation when using the `json4s.jackson`: JSON parsing errors are seamlessly transformed to Scala compiler errors, with the correct location.

 # TODO